 Another common solution to make accommodations for children is through the creation of a trust.
 In that case, you can name the trust as the beneficiary.

-Whatever arrangement you choose, minor children may not be able to access your life insurance proceeds until they reach the legal age of consent — so if you want the payout used for their benefit while they are still children, you may want to set up a trust or custodial arrangement.
+Whatever arrangement you choose, minor children may not be able to access your assets or life insurance proceeds until they reach the legal age of consent — so if you want the payout used for their benefit while they are still children, you may want to set up a trust or custodial arrangement.
 Talk with an attorney for help in setting up the best vehicle for your situation.